Caux Inner Development Goals Forum 2025

 We will continue to update this page with information on speakers and workshops in the weeks to come.

 Creativity is central to the Caux spirit.
-The Caux Democracy Forum will showcase a vibrant summer arts and culture programme that explores and amplifies the forum themes through two powerful exhibitions, a concert and musical performances, creating meaningful cultural experiences that extend beyond traditional forum discussions.
+The Caux IDG Forum will showcase a vibrant summer arts and culture programme that explores and amplifies the forum themes through two powerful exhibitions, a concert and musical performances, creating meaningful cultural experiences that extend beyond traditional forum discussions.

 DIALOGUES ON HUMANITY